-According to Florida Statute 768.21, the damages you can recover after a wrongful death include:
+According to Florida Statutes § 768.21, the damages you can recover after a wrongful death include:

 - Lost support and services.
-These categories cover things such as the financial support a parent or spouse may provide to their families and other services they may offer (childcare, homecare, yard care, care of elderly family members, etc.).
+These categories cover the financial support a parent or spouse may provide to their families and other services they may offer (childcare, home care, yard care, care of elderly family members, etc.).
 It could include the potential income that the deceased would have provided throughout their life had they lived.

 - Lost protection from your loved one.

 - Mental pain and suffering that you and your loved ones suffer after the death.